soarlab/FPTaylor/formal/README.md

 6) It may take up to 2 hours before all required files are loaded (most time is required for loading HOL Light multivariate analysis theory files).
-When everything is loaded, go to the DMTCP coordinator terminal, and type
+When everything is loaded, go to the DMTCP coordinator terminal and type

     c